 Once you’re fed, take yourself on a self-guided walking tour of Albany’s historic districts using the free Albany Explorer app.
 Visitors can find four distinct historic districts in Albany — pick one or two that seem interesting to you.

-The app includes videos on several notable buildings and profiles of six pioneering women of Albany who were recently added with a grant from the Oregon Cultural Trust.
+The app includes videos on several notable buildings and profiles of nine pioneering women of Albany who were recently added with a grant from the Oregon Cultural Trust.
 Those who prefer something tactile can print PDF maps found on the Albany Visitors Association’s page.

 The Monteith District features jaw-dropping Gothic churches, plus the 1906 Georgian Revival residence known as the Cathey House.
 The Hackleman District is home to more than a dozen architectural styles, as well as the home of former Oregon Governor and former U.S. Senator George Chamberlain.
 The downtown Commercial District is a nice spot for those who want to shop between stops, with its mid-1800s commercial buildings like the beautiful Queen Anne-style Straney and Moore Livery Stable.
 Aviation aficionados may prefer the Airport District, named for the oldest airport in the Northwest and the second-oldest airport in the world.